iPad 8 LTE Battery Replacement

 Step 80

-- Grab a pair of tweezers and gently lift the Smart Connector cable connector straight up to disconnect it.
+- Grab your tweezers and gently lift the Smart Connector cable connector straight up to disconnect it.

 Tools Used